bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 1. Navigate to Autonomous Database section and select ADW instance created in previous step.

-2. In Autonomous Database select Service Console.
+2. In Autonomous Database select **Service Console**.

 ![](./images/image15_16.png "")

-3. In Development section in Service console.
+3. In the Development section of the Service console, click **SQL Developer Web**

 ![](./images/image15_17.png "")